Frogfrote/antiswear/README.md

-# antiswear
+# Anti-Swear
-Protect from those words.
+Minecraft plugin to protect from those words.